Programming Team

 Christine’s awards and recognitions include the National Board of Review Freedom of Expression Award for HOWL, Producer’s Guild of America Diversity Award, the McKnight Feature Film Development Award; Independent Spirit Award nomination for best new producer, and the Sundance Institute’s Mark Silverman Producing Fellowship Award.

 Maria Giese wrote and directed the 1996 feature film When Saturday Comes starring Sean Bean and Pete Postlethwaite, and the award-winning digital feature film Hunger based on the novel by Nobel Prize-winner Knut Hamsun.
 She has also directed two Cine Gold Eagle winning short films and has written three screenplays that have been produced into feature films.
-She is the founder and president of Women Directors in Hollywood, founding chair of the Women’s Media Summit and the Women’s Media Action Coalition, a member of
+She is the founder and president of Women Directors in Hollywood, founding chair of the Women’s Media Summit and the Women’s Media Action Coalition, a member of the Directors Guild of America, the Alliance of Women Directors, and Film Fatales, and serves on the advisory board of Cinefemme.

 In 2015 after 4 years of activism in the Directors Guild of America, Giese became the person who instigated the biggest industry-wide Federal investigation for women directors in Hollywood history, going on now.
 In The New York Times, Manohla Dargis referred to her work as “a veritable crusade.”
 She is now a subject in several feature-length documentaries in production and has been signed by the Boston literary agency Kneerim & Williams to write a book, “Troublemaker,” about her work getting the ACLU and EEOC to investigate this issue— the ramifications of which are resonating globally.